Microdosing GLP-1 Peptides: A Detailed Guide

 - Microdosing GLP-1 means taking smaller-than-prescribed doses of peptides like semaglutide and tirzepatide

-- Most people microdose to minimize the side effects of GLP-1 peptides
+- Microdosing is typically done to minimize the side effects of GLP-1 peptides

 Table Of Contents